INN/docs/projects/largo/umbrella-setup.md

 ```
 Make sure to have [git-ftp] (https://github.com/git-ftp/git-ftp/blob/develop/INSTALL.md) and the latest version of curl installed.

-## 5. Set up the secrets repository.
+## 8. Set up the secrets repository.

 In order to access the live website data, and to send notifications to HipChat when you do deploy, you'll need to set up the INN secrets repository.

-1. If you don't already have access to it on Github, talk to Adam or Ryan to get access.
+1. If you don't already have access to it on Github, talk to Adam to get access.
 Once you get access, clone the repository to your local system:

 	```
 	$ git clone git@github.com:INN/secrets.git